John Huskisson

 Mary Grenneer

-I have searched various family history web sites, the IGI, the FreeBMD civil registrations and Census indexes, but I have not been able to find a record of anybody other than Mary with the surname of 'Grenneer'.
-There is no mistaking the original handwriting.
-It is neat and not difficult to read.
+I have searched various family history web sites, the IGI, the FreeBMD civil registrations and Census indexes, but I have not been able to find a record of anybody other than Mary with the surname 'Grenneer'.
+There is no mistaking the original handwriting in John Huskisson and Mary Grenneer's marriage record.
+It's neat and not difficult to read.
 It clearly spells GRENNEER.

-John's son, Henry, spent nine years as an apprentice to Alfred Greener learning his father's occupation of 'Spur Making' (& presumably the related bridle-bit making).
-Henry's second wife was Jemima who'd previously been married to a George Greener.
-Many years later, Henry's Granddaughter, Annie Laurie Grace Huskisson, married Arthur Thomas Greener.
+However, John's son Henry spent nine years as an apprentice to Alfred Greener learning his father's occupation of 'Spur Making' (and presumably the related bridle-bit making).
+Henry married twice, and his second wife 'Jemima' had previously been married to a George Greener.
+Many years later, Henry's Granddaughter, Annie Laurie Grace Huskisson, married an Arthur Thomas Greener.
 He was the great grandson of George Greener.

-1) The Greener family may have been quite well known in Soho and without the blessing of her parents, Mary married John and disguised her name.
+1) The Greener family may have been well known in Soho and without the blessing of her parents, Mary may have married John in secret and disguised her name.

 3) Her name really was 'Grenneer' and she was unrelated to the Greener family.